Complete car history check data

-Ensure you receive a printed invoice with full vehicle registration details, warranty information, VAT registration number etc.
+Ensure you receive a printed invoice with full vehicle registration details, warranty information, VAT registration number.

 Do NOT allow the dealer to bring the vehicle to you.

 View the car at the seller’s address.
 Ensure there is no change address on V5C and that the logbook matches the seller’s location.

-Consider asking for identification to ensure the seller is who they say they are.
+Consider asking for identification to ensure seller information is accurate.

 - Visit the seller at their address

-- Beware of ‘bargains’ that may be a signal of something hidden
+- Beware of ‘bargains’ that may signal something hidden

-- Vehicles first purchased in another EU country may hold incomplete information about its history.
+Vehicles first purchased in another EU country may hold incomplete information about its history.
 This is true of all history checking websites like HPI check and RAC Passport

-- Premium vehicle checks cannot tell you if the car is likely to be roadworthy and/or reliable
+Premium vehicle checks cannot tell you if the car is roadworthy and/or reliable.

 Paying for the vehicle

-Only pay for the car by BACS electronic bank transfer.
-A cheque or bankers draft is the only other form of payment to consider as all three methods are traceable.
+Use BACS electronic bank transfer.
+A cheque or banker’s draft is the only other form of payment to consider, as all three methods are traceable.

-Cash is not traceable, whatsoever.
-Data Guarantees do not offer protection for payments more than £1,000 (or in some cases, 10% of the vehicles purchase prices)
+Cash is not traceable.
+Instant data guarantees do not offer protection for payments over £1,000 (or in some cases, 10% of the vehicle’s purchase price).

-If the car is less than 3 years old (or 5 years with some manufacturers such as Kia) it is advisable to get in touch with the supplying dealer before you buy the car and ensure the validity of the mandatory warranty.
-Manufacturers warranties can be invalidated in certain circumstances including if the car has not been serviced under manufacturers guidelines.
+If the car is less than 3 years old (or 5 years with some manufacturers) it is advisable to contact the supplying dealer and check the validity of a manufacturer warranty.
+Manufacturers warranties can be invalidated in certain circumstances, including if the car has not been serviced under manufacturers guidelines.

-Vehicles purchased outside of the United Kingdom may have reduced warranty periods compared to that of the UK supplying dealer.
+Vehicles purchased outside the United Kingdom may have reduced warranty periods compared to those of the UK supplying dealer.